Windsurf Web Scraping Integration — fastCRW [Firecrawl-Compatible]

 2. Provision a fastCRW API key

-Sign up at fastcrw.com and copy your API key (starts with fcrw_).
-Free tier includes 500 credits/month.
+Sign up at fastcrw.com and copy your API key (starts with fcrw_). see plan pricing includes 500 one-time lifetime credits (granted once, never resets, not monthly).

 3. Create ~/.windsurf/mcp.json